 I pitched over the bunker toward the hole.
 The ball rolled 15 feet past the cup.
 I two-putted for a bogey.
 Five stokes down, only 100 more to go.

-I got seven of that one hundred on Brassie, the second hole.
+I got seven of those one hundred on Brassie, the second hole.
 The hole plays 400 yards that are a straight shot to a green that looks like it falls off into a horizon with endless beauty.
 This was jaw dropping beauty.
-There was a one fairway bunker on the right on this hole.
+There was one fairway bunker on the right on this hole.

 I played military golf on the hole, pulling my drive to the left rough, before punching out the fairway, then hitting into that one bunker on the left.
 I hit out of the bunker to the right rough and then on the green on the left.
 My other two strokes were a chip and a putt.